mdrhmn/react-dj-todoapp/README.md

 ### 6. Commit and Push

-Once all the previous steps are completed, we are ready to finally commit and push all changes:
+Once all the previous steps are completed, we are ready to **finally commit and push all changes**:

 ```Shell
 $ git add .